chatatechnologies/dql-marketplace-app/README.md

 # Overview

-Deployable AutoQL solution by Chata is an open source platform to accelerate data-driven decision-making and eliminate repetitive reporting tasks.
+Deployable AutoQL solution by Chata is a platform to accelerate data-driven decision-making and eliminate repetitive reporting tasks.
 With AutoQL empower your non-technical users to access real-time data with ease, increase productivity and reduce the demand on the technical team – all while ensuring the highest data security.

 ## About Google Click to Deploy